BimoNiroha/BimoNiroha/journal/dev-notes.md

 Enhance README with contribution guidelines and a clear project roadmap.
 Implement automated testing suite for core functionalities and dependency updates.

+*   **Project Focus:** Clearly define if BimoNiroha is a personal portfolio, a collection of specific projects, a learning repository, or a combination.
+*   **Contribution Guidelines:** If collaborative work is expected, add a `CONTRIBUTING.md` file outlining how others can contribute.